Hindsight Learning for MDPs with Exogenous Inputs: Detailed Related Work

 \textbf{Learning to Search}: The Exo-MDP model is closely related to the learning-to-search model.
 Expert iteration~\citep{anthony2017thinking} separates planning and generalization when learning to search, and provides an alternative approach to implement the $\plan$ oracle.
 Retrospective imitation~\citep{song2018learning} faces a similar challenge as us: a given $\bfxi$ defines a fixed search space and we seek search policies that generalize across $\PXi(\bfxi)$.
 However, retrospective imitation reduces to realizable imitation problems because the learner witnesses $\bfxi$ beforehand whereas in Exo-MDPs, $\bfxi_{\ge t}$ is privileged information and imitating $\plan$ is typically unrealizable.
 Asymmetric Imitation Learning~\citep{warrington2021robust} studies problems when imitating an expert with privileged information but essentially use RNN policies to ameliorate unrealizability.

 \textbf{RL for OR}: In our work we primarily consider simulations on dynamic Virtual Machine (VM) scheduling.
 On the theoretical side, variants of greedy algorithms have been usually proposed to solve the dynamic VM scheduling problems with competitive ratio analysis.
-In \cite{stolyar2013infinite} they assume the VM creation requests can be modeled as a Poisson process with lifetimes as an exponential distribution and show the greedy algorithm achieves the asymptotically optimal policy.
-In \cite{li2015dynamic} they develop a hybrid \textsc{FirstFit} algorithm with an improvement on the competitive ratio.
-On the more practical side using deep reinforcement learning techniques, in \cite{mao2016resource} they develop a DeepRM system which can pack tasks with multiple resource demands via a policy gradient method.
-They also built a job scheduler named DECIMA by modifying actor critic algorithms with input driven baselines~\cite{mao2019learning}.
-In \cite{zhang2020learning} they solved the heterogeneous scheduling problem with deep $Q$ learning.
-Lastly, in \cite{sheng2022learning} they developed SchedRL, a modification of Deep Q Learning with reward shaping to develop a VM scheduling policy.
-All of these algorithms modify existing Sim2Real RL algorithms and show empirical gains on variations of the VM scheduling problem.
-Our work differs from two perspectives: 1) we consider using hindsight planning explicitly during training time, 2) our algorithms directly modify existing Sim2Real RL algorithms for these input driven MDP problems.
+In \citet{stolyar2013infinite} they assume the VM creation requests can be modeled as a Poisson process with lifetimes as an exponential distribution and show that the greedy algorithm achieves the asymptotically optimal policy.
+In \citet{li2015dynamic} they develop a hybrid \textsc{FirstFit} algorithm with an improvement on the competitive ratio.
+On the more practical side using deep reinforcement learning techniques, in \citet{mao2016resource} they develop a DeepRM system which can pack tasks with multiple resource demands via a policy gradient method.
+They also built a job scheduler named DECIMA by modifying actor critic algorithms with input driven baselines~\citep{mao2019learning}.
+In \citet{zhang2020learning} they solved the heterogeneous scheduling problem with deep $Q$ learning.
+Lastly, in \citet{sheng2022learning} they developed SchedRL, a modification of Deep Q Learning with reward shaping to develop a VM scheduling policy.
+All of these algorithms modify existing RL algorithms and show empirical gains on variations of the VM scheduling problem.
+Our work differs from two perspectives: 1) we consider using hindsight planning explicitly during training time, 2) our algorithms can be applied to any Exo-MDP problems.

-We also note that reinforcement learning has also been applied in other systems applications including ride-sharing systems \cite{feng2021scalable}, stochastic queueing networks~\cite{dai2021queueing}, power grid systems~\cite{chen2020powernet}, jitter buffers~\cite{fang2019reinforcement}, and inventory control~\cite{harsha2021math}, by applying existing deep RL algorithms to these problem domains.
+We also note that existing deep reinforcement learning has also been applied in other systems applications (without exploiting their exo-MDP structure) including ride-sharing systems \citep{feng2021scalable}, stochastic queueing networks~\citep{dai2021queueing}, power grid systems~\citep{chen2020powernet}, jitter buffers~\citep{fang2019reinforcement}, and inventory control~\citep{harsha2021math}.